ptabasso2/SpringJniCpp/README.md

 Tracing will be implemented on both layers.

 The environment used in this tutorial is based on a linux Ubuntu (20.04).
-If you simply need to run the environment you might want to use the Dockerfile (`Dockerfile.springjni`) provided and skip the build steps:
+If you simply need to run the environment you might want to use the Dockerfile (`Dockerfile.springjni`) provided and skip the tutorial details.<br>
-(Go straight to "Running the app section" and "Testing the app" sections).
+(And then jump straight to the two last sections "Running the app" and "Testing the app").

 Build and run the container using these commands: